Poem by R.M. Dolin, April 9, 2026

 unexamined.

 From chapter one of the R.M.
 Dolin novel, “An Unsustainable life – The Book of Issac.”
-As a young adult, Issac has already had to deal with his share of tragedy that caused him in many ways to be the person he’s become.
-He accepts himself and is content with his choices.
+As a young adult, Issac’s already dealt with his share of tragedy, it’s what caused him, in many ways, to be the ne’er-do-well person he’s become.
+He accepts himself and is content with the outcome of his choices.

 Comments are closed